TAUSBV/dqf-api/v3/README.md

 * A _translation_ Child Project should be used for all workflow steps until the translation is completed.
 * A _review_ Child Project should be used when a person appointed as reviewer would correct and/or mark errors in a translation.

 **Example:** If you are applying a TEP (Translation-Editing-Proofreading) approach followed by an "official" reveiw step, you may want to consider the Translation and Editing steps as DQF _translation_ steps and depending on how Proofreading is handled, you may consider it a _translation_ or _review_ step for DQF purposes.
+Please share your approach with the DQF Team before implementing it.

 Each type of child project requires specific settings.
 These are specified in the [Translation](#translation) and [Review](#review) sections.
-By default, the Child Project will inherit the settings/basic attributes specified in the master project, but there can be exceptions (see [Review](#review) for more details).
+By default, the child project will inherit the settings/basic attributes specified in the master project, but there can be exceptions (see [Review](#review) for more details).

 **IMPORTANT:** In the current implementation, the "review only" scenario is _not_ supported.
 You will always need to have at least one child project of type _translation_ in a project tree.

 You should post a DQF child project every time _at least_ one of these conditions is true:
 * _There is a change in workflow step_ (if applicable, as seen from the perspective of the translation tool in use)
 * _There is a change in the user who is working on the project._ "User" should be understood from a DQF perspective as the TAUS account or email address associated with the requests.
 This can map 1:1 with the users shown in your system, but it may also not be the case.
-This condition also includes the scenario in which a Project Manager receives a project back and sends it to someone else, which would count as three different users.
+This condition also includes the scenario in which a Project Manager receives a project back and sends it to someone else, which would count as three different users, hence child projects.

 Every child project has an associated _owner_.
 Generally speaking, the _owner_ is the TAUS account that is in use when making the request.
 You also have the possibility of declaring a different owner for a child project by specifying an email in the *assignee* parameter.
 This email must belong to an existing **TAUS account**.
 This is the case when the individual assignee is known at the moment of the POST request.
 Please note that for the purposes of the DQF hierarchy, an assignee does not have to actually perform the translation/review task.
 It could also just be a project manager who receives the assignment from their customer.
 This satisfies the second condition for posting a child project.

 **IMPORTANT:** Depending on your mapping, you can have child projects that match the translation/review activity and other child projects that match e.g. some job distribution tasks performed by PMs.
-DQF requires posting of translation/review content, **whenever there is some trackable activity at translation editor level**, e.g. the editor gets opened and a few segments are modified, irrespective of the specific role of the user (PM/translator/reviewer etc.).
+DQF requires posting of translation/review content, **whenever there is some trackable activity at editor level**, e.g. the editor gets opened and a few segments are modified or just made "active", irrespective of the specific role of the user (PM/translator/reviewer etc.).

-As a result, there will likely be more child projects posted than what you are able to show on your tool interface.
+As a result, there will likely be more child projects posted to DQF than what you are able to show on your tool interface.
 This is fine.
 DQF will aggregate results as needed using the child projects in the workflow.
 The **important** thing for you to do is to make sure that _every new or returning user_ is assigned a new DQF child project, i.e. there are no gaps in the workflow steps from a DQF perspective.

 **IMPORTANT:** As shown in the [overview schema](https://drive.google.com/file/d/0B5gqwLeATMtuZm8tR183OHFKQlE/view?usp=sharing), a child project can only have ***one*** parent project, while a parent project can have multiple child projects.
 Please keep this in mind when dealing with returned jobs and/or split jobs.
 Once the DQF project tree branches out, the branches need to be kept separate and cannot be merged back.
 This is one of the main differences between the DQF tree structure and your tool.